Scotland trip diary

 Food highlight du jour: None really, as it turned out to be a mistake not to order seafood.
 Not that the duck and steak was actually bad; it just wasn’t as good.

 Day 5: Art in galleries and in castles

 We hadn’t yet seen the Burrell Collection gathered in a park in the outskirts of Glasgow, so we headed there first.
 After our usual getting slightly lost, we arrived just in time for a guided tour.
-Burrell was rich guys who enjoyed art.
+Burrell was a rich guy who enjoyed art.
 Though completely self-taught in art appreciation, he managed to accumulate a nice collection of Roman, Egyptian, Chinese, Arab, and Impressionist works.
-Among them were one of Rodin’s “Thinker” sculptors (Rodin made more than one version), some lovely pieces by Dégas, and many fine tapestries.
+Among them were one of Rodin’s “Thinker” sculptures (Rodin made more than one version), some lovely pieces by Dégas, and many fine tapestries.

-After a spot of lunch, we drove down to the Argyle region where we saw the most impressive castle of the trip, Culzean.
+After a spot of lunch, we drove down to the Argyle region, where we saw the most impressive castle of the trip, Culzean.
 While others were shorn of furnishing, this one was lavishly decorated inside.
 And again, we arrived just in time for the only tour of the day (so getting slightly lost first, of course, was beneficial), which was quite interesting.
 We weren’t allowed to take photos inside, but we got a couple shots before we realized that.